Does your mattress keep slipping?

 How To Install A Mattress Gripper Pad

 The grip pads are slightly smaller than your mattress, so they won’t be visible.
 But for certain uncommon sizes or applications, you’ll need to cut to fit.

 Place the pad under whatever the shifty item is – the mattress, a topper, a couch cushion, etc. Then test it out.
-It should alleviate most if not all of the moment.
+It should alleviate most, if not all, of the movement.